Rating — 4.8·15 min·July 9, 2024

 • Product owner

-The product owner is the person who had the initial idea for the product.
-As a startup founder, you have a clear vision of the startup idea and have assumptions about who needs your product and how they will use it.
-During the discovery phase, you can explain your idea to your discovery team and work on product analysis and improvements together.
+The product owner is the person who had the initial idea for the product, usually the founder.
+As a founder, you have a clear vision of the product idea and have assumptions about who needs your product and how they’ll use it.
+During the discovery phase, you’ll explain your idea to your discovery team and work on product analysis and improvements together.

-As a product owner, you’ll be involved in product development, but a major part of the analysis and planning, as well as design and development, will be someone else’s responsibility.
+As a product owner, you’ll be involved in product development, but other team members will be responsible for a major part of the analysis and planning, as well as design and development.

 • Project manager